mbt-administrator/DemoSDK.Android/README.md

   *Note : This option must be disabled if you connect the headset with a Jack cable.
 To disable it, do not specify `connectAudio` in your `StreamConfig` builder.*

+- `mtu(int mtu)` * : the maximum transmission unit is the maximum size of the data packet sent by the headset to the SDK.
+This value is updated during the connection procress and can't be changed once the device is connected.
+A minimum value of **23** and a maximum value of **121** are mandatory.
+If you do not specify `mtu`in your `ConnectionConfig` builder, the mtu is set to 47.

 Here is a full example of connection to a Melomind headset whose name is `melo_0123456789`, with audio stream option enabled :

 ```